 What Is Authority?

-Watch the video below and consider how the authority of a source may depend on the situation:
+Watch the video What is Authority and consider how the authority of a source may depend on the situation.

 Identifying Fake News and Pseudoscience